Pragmatism: Effects on feminism

 Since the mid 1990s, feminist philosophers have re-discovered classical pragmatism as a source of feminist theories.
 Works by Seigfried, Duran, Keith, and Whipps explore the historic and philosophic links between feminism and pragmatism.
 The connection between pragmatism and feminism took so long to be rediscovered because pragmatism itself was eclipsed by logical positivism during the middle decades of the twentieth century.
-As a result, it was lost from femininist discourse.
+As a result, it was lost from feminist discourse.
 Feminists now consider pragmatism's greatest strength to be the very features that led to its decline.
 These are "persistent and early criticisms of positivist interpretations of scientific methodology; disclosure of value dimension of factual claims"; viewing aesthetics as informing everyday experience; subordinating logical analysis to political, cultural, and social issues; linking the dominant discourses with domination; "realigning theory with praxis; and resisting the turn to epistemology and instead emphasizing concrete experience".

 Feminist philosophers point to Jane Addams as a founder of classical pragmatism.
 Mary Parker Follett was also an important feminist pragmatist concerned with organizational operation during the early decades of the 20th century.
 In addition, the ideas of Dewey, Mead, and James are consistent with many feminist tenets.
 Jane Addams, John Dewey, and George Herbert Mead developed their philosophies as all three became friends, influenced each other, and were engaged in the Hull House experience and women's rights causes.

 Criticisms

 In the 1908 essay "The Thirteen Pragmatisms", Arthur Oncken Lovejoy argued that there's significant ambiguity in the notion of the effects of the truth of a proposition and those of belief in a proposition in order to highlight that many pragmatists had failed to recognize that distinction.
 He identified 13 different philosophical positions that were each labeled pragmatism.

-Franciscan monk Celestine Bittle presented multiple criticisms of pragmatism in his 1936 book Reality and the Mind: Epistemology.
+The Franciscan friar Celestine Bittle presented multiple criticisms of pragmatism in his 1936 book Reality and the Mind: Epistemology.
 He argued that, in William James's pragmatism, truth is entirely subjective and is not the widely accepted definition of truth, which is correspondence to reality.
 For Bittle, defining truth as what is useful is a "perversion of language".
 With truth reduced essentially to what is good, it is no longer an object of the intellect.
 Therefore, the problem of knowledge posed by the intellect is not solved, but rather renamed.
 Renaming truth as a product of the will cannot help it solve the problems of the intellect, according to Bittle.
 Bittle cited what he saw as contradictions in pragmatism, such as using objective facts to prove that truth does not emerge from objective fact; this reveals that pragmatists do recognize truth as objective fact, and not, as they claim, what is useful.
 Bittle argued there are also some statements that cannot be judged on human welfare at all.
 Such statements (for example the assertion that "a car is passing") are matters of "truth and error" and do not affect human welfare.